William Ellis Tucker

-William Ellis Tucker (died 1832) was an American craftsman who became the first person to successfully produce hard paste porcelain for the home market made entirely in the United States of purely domestic materials.
+William Ellis Tucker (1800–1832) was an American craftsman who became the first person to successfully produce hard paste porcelain for the home market made entirely in the United States of purely domestic materials.

 There had been several previous attempts at the craft by progressive American potters prior to 1825, some of which had been partially successful.
 However, all porcelain products sold or used in the young country were imported from Europe.